SWIRTH9092/goalmgr_frend/README.md

 - asets/global.css - global css file

 ##### -  Future feature Additions
+- Edit Dates so that start Date is not later than End Date
 - Goal Steps for a goal
 - Goal Tracking for a step
 - Feature on one webpage to be able to update tracking for incomplete steps